cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 :::

 :::note
-If you want to learn more about Make, check my [Linux Makefile - When to use a makefile](/blog/makefile-using-make) article
+If you want to learn more about GNU Make, check my [Linux Makefile - When to use a makefile](/blog/makefile-using-make) article
 :::

 ## Before starting